Resources for Cambodians with Final Removal Orders

 Asian Law Caucus (ALC)

-- Focus: Motions to reopen assessments for individuals who currently live in California and have California convictions and removal orders to Cambodia, Laos, or Vietnam.
+• Focus: Motions to reopen and habeas (release from detention) representation for individuals who currently live in California and have California convictions and removal orders to Cambodia, Laos, or Vietnam.

 California Immigration Project

-- Focus: Motion to reopen assessments for low-income individuals living in California, including individuals who are currently detained.
+• Focus: Motion to reopen assessments and representation for low-income individuals living in California, including individuals who are currently detained.

 MASSACHUSETTS